Brian-Fearn/Processing/PolygonPacking/README.md

 A sketch for packing random polygons, with the twist that they are rounded and the rounding is taken into account in the packing, so there is a bit of extra space where ordinary polygons would have been "pointy."
+I use a grid to speed up the bounds-checking process when placing new polygons.

 Example output: